chandiosamad07/Machine-Learning-Project/README.md

 # Machine-Learning-Project
-sentiment analysis roman Urdu using machine learning this is semsester project i have used roman urdu dataset and also performed data agumentation
+sentiment analysis roman Urdu using machine learning this is semester project i have used roman urdu dataset and also performed data augmentation Also it is deployed on flask local host